 Welcome to The Phoenixville Nutrition Guide!
 Doctor's office visits are really, really short.
 You're luck if you get 30 minutes.
 There's lots to accomplish during our time together.
 There are medications to adjust, forms to complete, body parts to examine....you get the idea.
 Nutrition hardly gets a mention.
 Doctors rarely say anything about diet other than perhaps, "Eat Less".
-On average, most of us medical professionals massively under-appreciate the influence of food in causing disease and we also fail to appreciate its ability to heal.
+On average, most of us medical professionals massively under-appreciate the influence of food in causing disease.
+We also fail to appreciate its ability to heal.
 I have a different attitude.
-I have a lot to say about food and I require more than 30 minutes to say it.
+I have a lot to say about food and I require much more than 30 minutes to say it.
 This site was created so I could provide my patients expanded help with nutrition.

 In addition to my own original content here, I have embedded links to other excellent and reliable websites, videos and books.
 If you want to know more about a highlighted item, clicking on it will take you to a related link with expanded information.

 My nutritional philosophy might sound radically different from the conventional guidance you're probably expecting to hear from a doctor.
 Here's why.
 For decades diet authorities have advised everyone to eat lots of fruits, vegetables and, whole grains.
 We've been told to be wary of meat so we were told to stick with small portions of lean meat.
 Of course, the experts told us to not to eat too many calories and if we do eat fat it should be vegetable oil like corn or canola.
 You might be surprised to know that I don't think any of that is true.